 Esomeprazole Magnesium (es-oh-MEP-ra-zole mag-NEE-zee-um), Naproxen (na-PROX-en)

 Treats pain, arthritis, and ankylosing spondylitis.
-This medicine contains an NSAID and medicine to protect your stomach from damage caused by NSAIDs.
+This medicine contains an NSAID and a proton pump inhibitor (PPI).

 VimovoThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to naproxen, esomeprazole, or to similar medicines.
 Do not use this medicine right before or right after you have heart bypass surgery.